 - Holding down the seventh spot in this article about Fabulous Fungi Around the Globe is the astoundingly evolved variety named Mycena Chlorophos.

-- This truly extraordinary variety of fungus remains known to researchers by its relatively unassuming scientific name.
-For the moment, unlike most species known to man, the remarkable species has no generally accepted common name.
+- This truly extraordinary variety of fungus remains known to researchers by its relatively unassuming scientific name, as we’ve gine it here.
+For the moment, the remarkable species has no generally accepted common name.
+Though certainly not unknown, that’ slightly unusual.

-- Only the name of the awesome fungus fails to impress those who encounter it or learn of it, however.
-This fascinating fungi actually represents one of the handful of known related species that actually displays a natural luminescence.
+- Only the name of the awesome creation of Nature and evolution fails to impress those who encounter it or learn of it, however.
+That’s because this fascinating fungus actually represents one of the handful of known related species that actually displays a natural luminescence.

-- The first recorded scientific description of the Mycena Chlorophos occurred in the year 1860.
-This occurred as a result of the combined efforts of the English researcher Miles Berkeley, and the American botanist, Moses Ashley Curtis.
+- The first recorded scientific description of the mind-boggling Mycena Chlorophos occurred in the year 1860.
+This scientifically noteworthy deed occurred as a result of the combined efforts of the English researcher Miles Berkeley, and the American botanist, Moses Ashley Curtis.

-- Quite unfortunately, scientists still do not know a significant amount about this incredible work of Nature.
-This regrettable lack of knowledge occurs due to a combination of it short duration and highly limited territorial range.
+- Most unfortunately, though, scientists still do not possess a significant amount of information about this incredible work of Nature.
+This regrettable lack of knowledge principally occurs due to the somewhat surprising combination of it short duration and limited territorial range.

 Mycena Chlorophos Physical Description

 Regardless of its other claim to fame, the Mycena Chlorophos represents a comparatively small variety of mushroom.
-Thankfully, though, Nature often demonstrates that physical size as absolutely no bearing on the impressiveness of its many distinctive creations.
+Thankfully, though, Nature often demonstrates that physical size has absolutely no bearing on the impressiveness of its many creations, wherever they happen to appear.

 - Kingdom: Fungi